 The inflorescences grow up to 15″ inches long.

 Keep in mind that the flowers on these plants attract hummingbirds, so be ready to welcome them to your garden.

 These plants enjoy full sun.
 In their natural habitat, these plants thrive near rocky slopes and ridges.

-Canyon bottoms and plains also provide a good place to grow.
+Canyon bottoms and plains also provide a good place for the big bend yucca to grow.
 The more sunlight they receive, the better they thrive and flourish.

-Choose a spot that exposes them as much sun as possible.
-However, avoid placing it directly beside a window facing south.
+Choose a spot that exposes them as much full sun as possible.
+However, indoors avoid placing it directly beside a window facing south.

 The ideal temperatures for growing Yucca rostrata lie between 65° – 74° degrees Fahrenheit.
 These plants when it comes to frost resistance can handle -10° degrees Fahrenheit or -12° C.